Akshaj000/amfoss-tasks/Introspection/README.md

 I would love to help others who is new to the club and leave a footprint even after i gratuate from Amritha.

 ## Do you have any feedback for the selection process?
+The Selection process was good, not very hard, helped me go through the basics of programming and understand diffrent elements.